 Our greatest need is foster families wishing to help sibling groups, kids over age eight, and teens.
 Helping a teen in foster care prepare for adulthood can be very rewarding.
 Many teens in foster care experience growth and healing simply by living in a loving, family environment.
 In addition, structure, accountability, and healthy relationships contribute significantly to the healing process.

 Teens placed in CCR foster homes may exhibit:

 CCR kids all have a treatment plan to address trauma histories.
 Timely, effective cognitive and behavioral health interventions help in the following ways:

 Identify trauma triggers.
 It is essential to watch for patterns of behavior and reactions that do not “fit” the situation.
 What distracts the child, makes them anxious, or results in a tantrum or outburst?
 Help the child avoid situations that trigger traumatic memories until more healing has occurred.

 Be emotionally and physically available.
 Some traumatized children act in ways that keep adults at a distance (whether they mean to or not).
 Provide attention, comfort, and encouragement in ways a

 Respond, don’t react.
 Your reactions may trigger a child or youth who is already feeling overwhelmed.
 When a child is upset, do what you can to keep calm: Lower your voice, acknowledge the child’s feelings, and be reassuring and honest.

 Be consistent and predictable.
-Develop a routine for meals, playtime, school work, and bedtime.
+Develop a routine for meals, playtime, schoolwork, and bedtime.
 Prepare your child in advance for changes or new experiences.

 Encourage self-esteem.
 Positive experiences can help foster children recover from trauma and increase resilience.

-*The information in this blog was taken from the Child Welfare Information Gateway.
+*Some of the information in this blog was taken from the Child Welfare Information Gateway.